Arun-Balaji-AI/GastroIntestinalSegmentation/README.md

-## Gastro Intestinal Organ Segmentation
+## Gastro Intestinal Organ Segmentation🏥

-- Hi guys, this project is about segmenting the CT/MRI scans of gastro-intestinal cancer patient's abdomen.
-- This project uses U-Net model to segment the scan images.
+Hi guys👋, this project is about segmenting the CT/MRI scans of gastro-intestinal cancer patient's abdomen.
+This project uses U-Net model to segment the scan images.

 ### Tech Stack